By: Author John Cunningham. Published: 2021/06/14 at 10:00 am

 Removing the carburetor bowl drain or removing the carburetor gas bowl altogether drains the remaining fuel. (see below)

 Gas Line – If your gas tank is pretty full, draining it off through the open gas bowl is possible, but it’s messy and awkward.
 Instead, remove the gas line from the carburetor and feed the pipe into a suitable container to drain the tank.

 But your gas bowl and lines still contain stale gas, so you’ll need to drain the gas bowl, also. (see below)

 Removing Gas Line – In order to remove the gas line, you’ll need to remove the carburetor housing covers.
 You’ll need pliers to slide the gas clamp and remove the gas line.

 To drain the gas bowl, follow these steps:

-- Park snowblower outdoors or in well ventilated area
+- Park the snowblower outdoors or in a well-ventilated area

-- Use suitable low profile container & have some rags handy
+- Use a suitable low-profile container & have some rags handy

 Access – Remove covers to access the carburetor